ibernal1815/windows-internals-lab/LabOverview/LabEnvironment.md

 # Lab Environment

-This project is conducted in a controlled virtual lab designed to reflect realistic student and entry level IT constraints while still allowing meaningful observation of Windows internals.
+This project is conducted in a controlled virtual lab designed to reflect realistic student and entry-level IT constraints while still allowing meaningful observation of Windows internals.

 The goal of the lab is repeatability, clarity, and isolation.
 All investigations are performed in virtual machines to avoid impacting the host system and to allow rollback through snapshots.

-## Host system
+## Host System

 The lab runs on a single workstation with the following specifications:

-- Intel i5 14400F CPU
+- Intel i5-14400F CPU
 - 48 GB DDR4 RAM
 - 512 GB NVMe storage
-- VMware Workstation Pro
+- Oracle VirtualBox

 These resources allow multiple Windows virtual machines to run concurrently while maintaining conservative allocations per VM.

-## Virtual machines
+## Virtual Machines

 ### Windows 11 Pro Workstation